wolf-ed/quotes-lab/README.md

-# Version of Quote-wiser where I will add new functionalities
+# New Version of my project Quote-wiser where I will add new functionalities

 # Link **https://wolf-ed.github.io/quotes-lab/**